PHYS3934/ComputationalPhysics/README.md

 - `proj_euler.m`.
   - Solves the projectile motion problem using the Euler method.

-## Week 2: Keplerian dynamics using the Verlet method

-- `kepler_euler.m`
-  - Solves the Kepler problem using the Euler method.
-- `kepler_verlet.m`
-  - Solves the Kepler problem using the Verlet method.
-- `kepler_analytic.m`
-  - Solves the Kepler problem analytically.

-## Week 3: A General Form of ODEs and the Simple Pendulum
+## Week 2: A General Form of ODEs and the Simple Pendulum

 The exponential problem, dx/dt = x:
 - `exp_euler.m`